The one-shot problem: Solution to an open question of finite-fuel singular control with discretionary stopping: Introduction

 \subsection{Structure of the paper}

-Following the background presented in Section \ref{sec:method}, the one-shot problem is formulated in Section \ref{sec:methods} as a family of optimal stopping problems parameterised by the initial fuel level $c$ and we recall the geometric method of solution from \cite{Dayanik2003}.
-In Section \ref{sec:cpos} the one-shot problem is first solved (Step 0 of Section \ref{sec:1s}), then used to characterise and develop an explicit candidate solution to the control problem (Steps 1-2 of Section \ref{sec:1s}) in the simpler parameter regime (V-shaped waiting region, Figure \ref{fig:boundaries4}).
-Section \ref{sec:newsol} performs the same steps in the more complex parameter regime (V-$\Lambda$ shaped waiting region, Figure \ref{fig:boundaries2}).
-Section \ref{Sec:verification} establishes a verification theorem, applies it in both new regimes (Step 2 of Section \ref{sec:1s}), and describes the optimal strategies.
+Following the background presented in Section~\ref{sec:method}, the one-shot problem is formulated in Section~\ref{sec:methods} as a family of optimal stopping problems parametrised by the initial fuel level $c$.
+To solve these stopping problems via the method of \cite{Dayanik2003}, we then present their relevant geometry, both with and without fuel.
+Section~\ref{sec:cpos} carries out their solution in the open parameter regime $\la\in [\la^\dagger,\a\d)$, then uses it to characterise and develop an explicit candidate solution to the control problem for all fuel levels (V-shaped waiting region, Figure~\ref{fig:boundaries4}).
+Section~\ref{sec:newsol} performs the same steps in the remaining open regime $\la\in (\la^*, \la^\dagger)$, where the solution is more complex (V-$\Lambda$ shaped waiting region, Figure~\ref{fig:boundaries2}).
+Section~\ref{Sec:verification} establishes a verification theorem, applies it in both new regimes, and describes the optimal strategies.
 For convenience, three appendices contain a number of technical proofs, and lists of figures and symbols.